 Or buy the Lonely Planets from the Lonely Planet website, with shipping worldwide.
 Alternatively, you can download just the chapters or areas you need in .PDF format from the Lonely Planet Website, from around £2.99 or US$4.95 a chapter.

-If you want to tour Germany by train, with all your train reservations and hotels sorted for you to your own specification, contact rail travel specialists Railbookers and they'll create the best rail holiday for you, hassle-free.
-Unlike some overseas travel agents, they really do know all about train travel in Italy and right across Europe, and they know some excellent hotels, too.
-They take good care of their clients and it's not surprising they get a lot of repeat business, so I have no hesitation in recommending them.
+If you want to tour Germany by train, with all your train reservations and hotels sorted for you, contact rail travel specialists Railbookers and they'll create the best rail holiday for you, hassle-free.
+They take good care of their clients and get a lot of repeat business.
+They have offices in the UK, USA & Australia.

 Recommended hotels